Saucer-sized Ham & Cheese Buttermilk Biscuits paired with a small salad make for a satisfying lunch or dinner. A delicious way to use up leftover ham!

 - Preheat oven to 425 degrees.

-- In a bowl, combine butter, flour, baking powder and baking soda.
+- In a bowl, combine flour, baking powder, baking soda, salt and pepper and whisk to blend.

-- Blend with a pastry cutter, fork or fingertips until crumbly (you could also do just this stage in your food processor).
+- Cut in cold butter with a pastry cutter or fork intil crumbly (you could also do just this stage in your food processor).

-- Add in salt, pepper, cheese, ham and scallions and toss to combine.
+- Add cheese, ham and scallions and toss to combine.

-- Make a well in the center of the mixture, add buttermilk and gently stir it together until combined.
+- Make a well in the center of the mixture, add buttermilk and honey if using and gently stir it together with a fork or spatula until combined.
 Don't over-mix.

-- You can then scatter flour on your counter or parchment paper and form dough into a square and cut into biscuits with a biscuit cutter or simply scoop 2-3 TBS (or a cookie scoop) at a time and drop on your baking sheet (lined with parchment paper or lightly greased)..
+- You can then scatter flour on your counter or parchment paper and form dough into a square and cut into biscuits with a biscuit cutter or simply scoop 2-3 TBS (or a cookie scoop) at a time and drop on your baking sheet (lined with parchment paper or lightly greased).
+Or form into a rectangle and cut into square or rectangle biscuits.

-- Bake for 10 minutes or until done to your liking.
-I make mine giant and they require about 18 m minutes to bake...I typically get 5 biscuits from a batch by doing that.
-Making traditional sized biscuits will yield about a dozen.
+- Bake for 10-11 minutes or until done to your liking.
+Making traditional sized biscuits will yield about a 10 biscuits.